-Heather Banhidy isn’t likely to pursue a career with her union any further.
-On August 12, Banhidy, former office secretary for United Association of Plumbers and Pipe Fitters Local 120, was indicted in U.S. District Court for the Northern District of Ohio on one count of embezzlement of $13,906 in funds from the Cleveland-based union and one count of falsifying union records.
-The charges follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 26, Heather Banhidy, former office secretary for United Association of Plumbers and Pipefitters Local 120, pleaded guilty in U.S. District Court for the Northern District of Ohio to one count of embezzlement $13,906 in funds from the Cleveland union.
+She had been indicted on August 12 following an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡